Happy customers can be a huge blessing in a business. Giving discounts, giving unique in-store experiences and a wide variety of products are ways com

 Myth: You can avoid PCI compliance by outsourcing credit card processing

 Suppose merchants do not opt for payment processors that provide merchant accounts.
 In that case, the other option is to sign up with a payment service provider to process credit card payments.
-Payment service providers such as clover and square are sometimes lower in costs.
+Payment service providers or payment processing companies such as clover and square are sometimes lower in costs.
 They can ease the responsibilities of a merchant, such as PCI compliance.

 However, even if you are provided with POS terminals and software that comes PCI compliant from the processor, you are not necessarily free of PCI compliance.
 As a merchant, you may not have to fill self-assessment questionnaires, but there are still a few requirements that you may have to fulfill.
 You may have to install antivirus programs on all your systems, keep individual logins, restrict access to cardholder data and have proper storage and protection of the data.
 Violations leading to the compromise of data in this area are likely to incur a heavy fine.